Is Spotify working on a wearable?

 The products listed offer some insight into what a device might entail – that last bit especially.
 Spectacles hit all the right notes for a hardware debut by a software brand, providing a template for what a product looks like when the stars align.

 The product went beyond just hardware branding, filling in an interesting niche for the photo app by taking it beyond the confines of a smartphone.
-Hipster cache and planned scarcity helped a bit, too.
+Hipster cachet and planned scarcity helped a bit, too.

 Similarly, the Echo – and even the now-departed Pebble – point to some pretty grand ambitions for the device.
 Both served as proof of demand for new product categories.
 Which seems to imply that Spotify isn’t planning to simply slap its name on a fitness band and call it a day.
 Remember when Samsung branded MP3 players with the Napster logo?
 What’s that?
 You don’t?